StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/quick-start/activating-account.md

     :::note

-    Use the *Admin Emails* field for the account users you wish to assign to the role of team manager.
+    Use the *Admin Emails* field for the account users you wish to assign to the role of Team Manager.
 Team Managers can reassign user roles after account configuration from inside AI Studio.

     :::